programa-stic/security-advisories/Facebook/README.md

 * **2014-07-09:**
           Facebook asked to hold off the publication a week further, assuring that the fix would be up by then.

-* **2014-07-11:** Programa Seguridad en TICmoved the release date to July 23, 2014 as the final date.
+* **2014-07-11:** Programa Seguridad en TIC moved the release date to July 23, 2014 as the final date.

 * **2014-07-11:**
          Facebook informed that the patch was already released in the beta version of Android.